xueshengke/xueshengke.github.io/README.md

 # xueshengke.github.io
 This project is created for my online academic homepage.
-Cayman theme adopted.
+Cayman theme is adopted.
+Created on Wednesday, 30-Nov-2016.
 By Xue Shengke.
-Created on Wednesday, 30-Nov-2016.